Clinton offers new theory for Roger Stone commutation, says Russia is coming again

 “The Russia Bounty story is just another made up by Fake News tale that is told only to damage me and the Republican Party,” Trump tweeted earlier this month.
 “The secret source probably does not even exist, just like the story itself.”
 Trump called on the Times to reveal their source, claiming the story was “Just another HOAX!”

-Separately, Reid also interview Joe Biden, who appeared to refer to a "voter registration physician" at one point in his interview.
+Separately, Reid also interviewed Joe Biden, who appeared to refer to a "voter registration physician" at one point in his interview.
 Republicans quickly mocked that moment, as well.